 More often than any other technique, we detected adversaries on retailers’ systems manipulating file metadata-associated executables—often re-naming them to appear as a legitimate, trusted program to evade defenses and observation.

 This was just a sneak preview—we’ll be counting down the top ATT&CK techniques for finance, education, healthcare, manufacturing, and other sectors in our 2020 Threat Detection Report, out early next year!
-Sign up below to get the report sent right to your inbox.

 If you just can’t wait, you can read last year’s report here, which includes detailed and actionable collection and detection guidance for half of the techniques listed here.